libp2p/go-libp2p-resource-manager/README.md

 computational time) at the system level.
 They are also a scarce resource, as typically (unless the user explicitly intervenes) they are constrained by the system.
-Exhaustion of file descriptors may render the application incapable of operating (e.g. because it is unable to open a file), this is important for libp2p because most operating systems represent sockets as file descriptors.
+Exhaustion of file descriptors may render the application incapable of operating (e.g., because it is unable to open a file).
+This is important for libp2p because most operating systems represent sockets as file descriptors.

 ### Connections

-Connections are a higher level concept endemic to libp2p; in order to communicate with another peer, a connection must first be established.
+Connections are a higher-level concept endemic to libp2p; in order to communicate with another peer, a connection must first be established.
 Connections are an important resource in libp2p, as they consume memory, goroutines, and possibly file descriptors.